Shooby Taylor: Style and reception

 In 2000, Irwin Chusid wrote that Taylor's scatting "echoes Mother Goose nonsense simmering in a rich Afro-Yiddish stew."
 According to Chusid, "Shooby's vocabulary is a whole 'nuther language.
 Some of his favorite scat syllables are 'Raw-shaw,' 'poppy-poppy,' and 'splaw,' sputtered in a virile baritone vaguely reminiscent of Dudley Do-Right, the chaos-prone Canadian Mountie," and "his lung capacity is staggering; he never pauses long enough to inhale as he spews out astonishing high-octane vocal runs."

 Circa 2000, singer Joe Henry described Taylor's singing as "a cross between scat singing and speaking in tongues," stating that it was "unlike anything I've ever heard in my life.
 A lot of people who hear it think of it like a novelty, but I hear it as a man who's completely come out of a vacuum and developed an approach to music that's as unique as Charlie Parker...
 I can't stop listening to it.
 It's so full of a kind of passion that I can't even begin to describe."

 In 2002, Marc Ferris wrote that Taylor's music can be "difficult to digest.
 As he tries to approximate the sound of a saxophone solo with his voice, he hits sour notes.
 He spits out nonsense syllables like a machine gun, communicating in a private language nearly impossible to imitate.
 And he rarely meshes with his background music."

 In 2020, Allmusic reviewer Jason Ankeny described his music as "singular and eccentric... equal parts nonsense words, off-tempo vocalese, and saxophone-inspired squawks."

 While scatting, Taylor would frequently mime playing an "air" saxophone.
 Craig Bradley recalled that all of Taylor's recordings were first takes: "I think he was just winging it, improvising.
 So even if we did a second take, it wouldn't be to fix mistakes, it would just be a different version.
 But he was happy with his performance every time."
-An example is his two versions of "Over the Rainbow;" one of them being with a band sound and other with a piano accompaniment, while both have completely different melodies.
+An example is his two versions of "Over the Rainbow;" one with a band sound and other with piano accompaniment, both with completely different melodies.